 ALL Students should complete the Join Step to be able to access the free online resources for their AP® Subject made available on MyAP.
-Once the student has joined the online AP® Class group, they will be prompted to complete the MyAP Registration Profile pages.
+Once the student has joined the online AP® Class group, the exam is active and they will be prompted to complete or update the MyAP Registration Profile pages.

-⇒Deadline to complete the Activation step for FALL (Trimester 1): November 1, 2019.
+Deadline to complete the Activation step for FALL (Trimester 1): November 4, 2022

 ⇒ BOTH steps above must be completed for an exam order to be considered complete.